 Further work should be carried out to assess the value of certain bandwidths to enable specific identifications of bloom algae.
-Some have been measured, for example, diatoms(?) and the dinoflagellate Noctiluca scintillans (Macartney) Ehrenb.
-(Holligan et al., 1983a; Balch and Haxo, 1984) in the aerial surveillance data.
+Some have been measured, for example, the planktonic blue green alga Trichodesmium (Subramanian and Carpenter, 1994) and the dinoflagellate Noctiluca scintillans (Macartney) Ehrenb.
+(Holligan et al., 1983a; Balch and Haxo, 1984), in the aerial surveillance data.
+Because of the high concentration of the brown carotenoid fucoxanthin in diatoms it should be possible to identify blooms of these organisms from their spectral signatures.
+Similarly, the blooms of some of the red-tide dinoflagellates should be identifiable.

-The National Centre is the NRA's specialist point for all remotely sensed applications, including satellite data.
+The National Centre is the Agency's specialist point for all remotely sensed applications, including satellite data.
 Further information regarding the availability of aerial surveillance may be obtained from:

+Environment Agency

-NRA National Centre for Instrumentation & Marine Surveillance, Rivers House, Lower Bristol Road, Bath, BA2 9ES
+National Centre for Instrumentation & Marine Surveillance,

+Rivers House,

+Lower Bristol Road,

+Bath, BA2 9ES

 Telephone: 01278 457333